Wayne Mixson, Florida’s governor for 3 days, has died

 The two-term lieutenant governor said his three days as governor were “fully packed.”
 A conservative Democrat, Mixson made close to 200 appointments before Republican Bob Martinez was sworn in as governor.

+Graham said in a written statement that he chose Mixson to be his lieutenant governor based on his “strength and honesty of his public service and his devotion to Margie and their life together.”

+“His selection was an easy one.
+Our friendship deepened and my admiration of his intelligence and abilities grew.
+As Lt.
+Governor he capably led the Florida Department of Commerce which assured Florida’s position as a coming state on the national level.”

-He and his wife stayed all three nights in the governor’s mansion and had the governor’s staff over for a party on the first night.
+Mixson and his wife stayed all three nights in the governor’s mansion and had the governor’s staff over for a party on the first night.

+“Played the piano, sang songs and lived it up,” Mixson said in a 2007 interview with The Associated Press.
+He never got business cards but paid for his own gubernatorial stationery, which he kept for years.

-“We had a full Cabinet meeting on (that) Monday,” Mixson said in a 2007 interview with The Associated Press.
-“We tried to tie all the knots together.”
+“We had a full Cabinet meeting on (that) Monday,” Mixson said.

 He was later persuaded by longtime legislative historian Allen Morris to have his portrait hung alongside Florida’s other governors at the Capitol.